Solomon-IT-Dev/filmoteka-goit-team-proj/README.md

 **The Web App provides the following functions:**

-:black_circle: search movie by a key word,
+:star: search movie by a key word;

-:green_circle: manage your film database by adding or deleting chosen movie to WATCHED or to QUEUE,
+:star: manage your film database by adding or deleting chosen movie to WATCHED or to QUEUE;

-:star: pagination allows you to easily navigate between movies,
+:star: pagination allows you to easily navigate between movies;

-:world_map: in LIBRARY you can see your database of movies divided by 2 categories: WATCHED and QUEUE,
+:star: in LIBRARY you can see your database of movies divided by 2 categories: WATCHED and QUEUE;

-:black_circle: responsive design for use on phone :iphone:, tablet and desktop :desktop_computer:.
+:star: responsive design for use on phone :iphone:, tablet :tablet: and desktop :desktop_computer:.